 C++ Nested Namespace Example

-Let us take an example to illustrate the nested namespace in C++.
+Let's consider an example to demonstrate the concept of nested namespaces in C++.

 Example